I am on a fact finding mission focused on the history of traditional Halloween monsters and the evolution in folklore and literature.

 These days monsters are written into paranormal romance novels and movies as the romantic heroes.
 But not Frankenstein’s monster.
 Poor guy.
 And I have to wonder why not?!?
 (I mean if zombies can make the list…)

-Frankenstein, to a certain extent, is the grand-daddy of today’s traditional Halloween monsters.
-The character was conceived by a woman–which is awesome.
+Frankenstein, to a certain extent, is the most unusual of today’s traditional Halloween monsters.
+The monster, rather than deriving its original from cultural beliefs, was conceived by a woman–which is freaking awesome.
 Mary Shelley wrote the book and published it anonymously in 1818.
 It was written as a bet between herself, her eventual husband Percy Shelley, Lord Byron, and John Polidori.
 The bet was to see who could come up with the most terrifying story.
 And, for originality, I would say Mary won it hands down.